 Aside from issues arising from regulations that vary wildly between provinces, the newly legalized recreational cannabis industry has experienced bumps along the road due to the intersection of federal law and self-governing First Nations.

-Since it became clear the Cannabis Act would pass last summer, a variety of indigenous groups have worked to craft their own laws after being excluded from discussions on that landmark nationwide legislation.
+Since it became clear the Cannabis Act would pass last summer, a variety of Indigenous groups have worked to craft their own laws after being excluded from discussions on the landmark nationwide legislation.

 The conference will kick off with an Ottawa Shaw Centre reception the evening of Feb.
 19 and feature a variety of panels running through Feb.
 21.